Employment Law team on service provision changes and the organisation of employees

 This case confirms that an ‘organised grouping’ can be made up of a single employee.
 More importantly, following the Court of Session’s judgment in Seawell Ltd v Ceva Freight (UK) Ltd , it emphasises that “there must be an element of conscious organisation by the employer of his employees into a grouping”.
 This suggests that where the organisation is by accident or happenstance, TUPE will not apply to transfer the employees.
 Notwithstanding this, the tribunal will be justified in looking at what actually occurs ‘on the ground’.
 Careful analysis of the facts in each case will therefore be required.

 TUPE has long been an employment law minefield for employers.
 If you believe your business might be affected by a TUPE transfer, we would urge you to seek specialist legal advice.
-For more information or to discuss how the issues in this case affect your business, contact us on 0117 904 6000.
+For more information or to discuss how the issues in this case affect your business, contact our Employment Law department or call us on 0117 904 6000.

 Posted on Oct 11th, 2013 by Lyons Davidson